kyphan38/web/assets/docs/faqs/linux.md

 - Use cases
   - For day-to-ady interactive package management in the terminal

-## Why run apt update and apt upgrade before installing?
+## Why Run Apt Update and Apt Upgrade Before Installing?

 In Linux, running sudo apt update and sudo apt upgrade before installing software is a common practice because it ensures your system is up-to-date and can install the latest, most compatible versions of packages